School-wide Learning Expectation: Academic

 The following areas are included in the overall curriculum of St. Joseph’s School:

-Religion: faith formation, sacramental preparation (grade 2), community service
+Religion: faith formation, sacramental preparation (grade 2), community service, knowledge of faith, teaching to pray, moral education, liturgical education, education community, missionary initiative.

-Electives are offered in the 7th and 8th grades.
-These include Drama, Art, Technology, Effective Study Habits, and Spanish.
+Electives: a variety are offered in the 7th and 8th grades including Spanish.
 The Spanish curriculum is equivalent to Bishop Kelly’s Spanish 1 first semester curriculum.

 Academic Activities and Events: